Consistent Manifold Representation for Topological Data Analysis: Manifold topology from graph topology

 \section{Manifold topology from graph topology}

-In this section we delineate our notion of graph consistency.
-Assume that the vertices of the graph are data points that lie on a manifold embedded in Euclidean space.
-Our goal is to access the true topology of the underlying manifold using an abstract simplicial complex on the finite data set.
-The Vietoris-Rips complex is constructed inductively, first adding a triangle whenever all the faces are in the graph and then adding a higher order simplex whenever all the faces of the simplex are included.
-We say that a graph construction on these vertices is \emph{topologically consistent} if the homology computed from the VR complex converges to the homology of the underlying manifold in the limit of large data.
+Our goal is to access the true topology of the underlying manifold using the Vietoris-Rips (VR) complex, which is an abstract simplicial complex on the finite data set.
+The VR complex is constructed inductively, first adding a triangle whenever all the faces are in the graph and then adding a higher order simplex whenever all the faces of the simplex are included.

-Topological consistency has been shown directly for the $\epsilon$-ball graph construction on compact manifolds without boundary \cite{VRcomplex}.
-An in depth analysis in \cite{SmaleWeinberger} shows that for compact manifolds the probability of obtaining the correct homology from a sampling set can be bounded in terms of the curvature and nearness to self-intersection of the manifold.
-The results of \cite{VRcomplex,SmaleWeinberger} are analogous to a result of \cite{diffusion}, which shows that the graph Laplacian associated to $\epsilon$-ball graph construction converges to the Laplace-Beltrami operator on compact manifolds when the data points are sampled uniformly.
-In fact, \cite{diffusion} proves pointwise convergence on compact manifolds for any smooth sampling density, but their construction requires a weighted graph in general.
-For graph Laplacian methods (including the results developed here), the dependence on the curvature and nearness to self-intersection appears in the bias term of the estimator as shown in \cite{diffusion,heinthesis}.
+\begin{Def} We say that a graph construction from a random sampling is \emph{topologically consistent} if the homology computed from the VR complex is isomorphic to the homology of the underlying manifold with probability approaching 1 as the number of data points goes to infinity. \end{Def}

+Topological consistency has been shown directly for the $\epsilon$-ball graph construction on compact manifolds without boundary \cite{VRcomplex,SmaleWeinberger,bobrowski2017topological}.
+However, Example \ref{examp3} above shows why the $\epsilon$-ball construction cannot be guaranteed to be consistent for noncompact manifolds.
+In this section we delineate our notion of graph consistency for CkNN on Riemannian manifolds, compact and noncompact, based on spectral consistency of graph Laplacians with the Laplace-Beltrami operator.
+Of course, this will establish geometric properties of the data that go beyond topological data analysis.

+We first note that on a Riemannian manifold, the Laplace-Beltrami operator completely determines the Riemannian metric and thus the entire topology of a Riemannian manifold.
+To make this connection explicit, in coordinates $x^1,...,x^m$ we can compute the Riemannian metric by

+The Riemannian metric $g$ is used to define the lengths of curves.
+In turn, the distance between points is defined as the infimum of these lengths over all curves between the points \cite{laplacianBook}.
+The notion of distance determines the natural metric topology on the manifold.
+In this formal way, perfect knowledge of the Laplace-Beltrami operator implies perfect knowledge of the topology.

+Of course, this formal construction falls short of practical usage for two reasons.
+First, our discrete approximation does not yield perfect knowledge of the Laplace-Beltrami operator, but only convergence in a certain sense in the limit of large data.
+Second, extracting a given topological invariant from knowledge of the Laplace-Beltrami operator may be very difficult.